galenseilis/old_blog/_posts/2023-03-03-quotes-i-like.md

 date: 2023-03-03 19:35:09 -0800
 categories: [quotes]
 tags: [quotes]
-math: true
 ---

 Nothing like an assortment of miscellaneous quotes, right?
+I'll add more once in a while.

 > **Quotation** (John Tukey)
 >